Date of Award

 Scholarly Commons Citation

 Tada, Hiroko, "An Intermittent-Combustion General Aviation Aircraft Engine Exhaust Noise prediction Algorithm" (1999).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 195.